 This ongoing program restores and helps diversify the woodlands habitat of the Lady Bird Lake ecosystem while protecting the health of the trees along the Trail for future generations.

 Over the last 40 years, the introduction of non-native plant species combined with the urbanization of this area has resulted in an ecosystem with diminishing biodiversity.
 Without natural controls such as floods and fire, woodlands such as those found along the Trail can lose their beauty and functionality as native habitat.
 Introduced plants are spreading along the Trail, crowding out native species important to birds and other wildlife for food and shelter.
 Aggressive grapevines break tops and limbs of trees and shade out large native specimen trees that help make the Trail a special place.
+The Trail Foundation is increasing its ongoing efforts to minimize invasive vines, shrubs and trees.

 In you are interested in sponsoring the Healthy Trees for the Trail program, please contact Susan Rankin for more information.